kenjiao101/tes-bikin-/statmul.md

-# Analisis Multivariat Karakteristik Wine
+# Multivariate Analysis of Wine Characteristics

-### Menganalisis perbedaan profil kimia tiga cultivar wine Italia menggunakan pipeline statistika multivariat pada UCI Wine Dataset untuk mengidentifikasi variabel pembeda utama secara statistik.
+### Analyzing the chemical profile differences of three Italian wine cultivars using a multivariate statistics pipeline on the UCI Wine Dataset to statistically identify the main discriminating variables.

 ## 📝 Table of Contents